 Hand jams, glorious hand jams!
 It was redeeming when I finally got into the meat of the Stove Legs.
 Getting into the stove legs is a tricky crux for people on their first Nose attempt.
 I had climbed it twice before, knowing exactly what I was going to do.
 Run out the 5.6, clip the tat, swing over and climb slightly runout 10a crimps to a bolt.
 In a moment, I was on those crimps, scared to commit higher in fear of taking a pendulum.
 I fell, confused and scared, realizing that I had broken a hold.

 “Jim, I’m nervous.
 I can’t stop shaking.”
 It had been almost a year since my last Nose in a day, also my last time climbing El Capitan.
 I felt like a fish out of water, unconfident in my skills or ready to move fast and be bold.
+With a mantra and motivation from the gaining party, I pulled it together to clip the bolt and swing again.
+Somehow I ended up on the Real Nose, approaching a corner system instead of a splitter hand crack.

 “I’m off route Jim.”
 I could tell he was frustrated with my mistakes and slowing us down on our ascent.
 Our friend Mac showed up below me at the anchors I should have been at.